aracelym210/gitbook-tech-notes/python/python-oop.md

 | ------- | -------- |
 | `__str__()` | executed when `print()` is called on an object.
 Considered "informal" |
 | `__repr__()` | executed when `repr()` is called.
 Mainly used by developers. |

+# Exceptions and Exception handling
+- `try` - `except` - `finally`
+- Exceptions are classes.
+See [Python documentation for more information](https://docs.python.org/3/library/exceptions.html)
+  - standard exceptions inherited from `BaseException` or `Exception`